quicwg/base-drafts/draft-ietf-quic-qpack.md

 setting an appropriate value for the maximum size of the dynamic table.
 In HTTP/3, this is realized by setting an appropriate value for the SETTINGS_QPACK_MAX_TABLE_CAPACITY parameter.
-An encoder can limit the amount of state memory it uses by signaling a lower dynamic table size than the decoder allows (see {{eviction}}).
+An encoder can limit the amount of state memory it uses and signal a lower dynamic table size than the decoder allows to propagate that fact to the decoder (see {{eviction}}).

 A decoder can limit the amount of state memory used for blocked streams by setting an appropriate value for the maximum number of blocked streams.
-In HTTP/3, this is realized by setting an appropriate value for the QPACK_BLOCKED_STREAMS parameter.
+In HTTP/3, this is realized by setting an appropriate value for the SETTINGS_QPACK_BLOCKED_STREAMS parameter.
 Streams which risk becoming blocked consume no additional state memory on the encoder.

 An encoder allocates memory to track all dynamic table references in unacknowledged field sections.
 An implementation can directly limit the amount